MikeTaylor/palaeo-vo/vo-manuscript.md

 > The angle between the red and green lines is about 19 degrees, meaning that if the two copies of the vertebra were oriented such that the cranial and caudal articular surfaces were optimally articulated, there would be a 19 degree angle between the vertebrae.
 ---

 Strongly opisthocoelous vertebrae such as giraffe cervicals, and strongly procoelous vertebra such as monitor lizard caudals (Figure G.A) and crocodilian cervicals (Figure G.B) exemplify another difficulty of this method: how does one even determine the orientation of an articular surface that is not flat?
-For concave surfaces such as the caudal articulation of the giraffe cervical and the cranial articulations of the crocodile cervicals and monitor caudals, the best solution is probably to project a straight line between the caudalmost extremities of the dorsal and ventral surfaces, as shown by the green line in Figure F. However, these points are not always easy to determine: in the _Xenoposeidon_ dorsal vertebra, the caudal margin of the neural arch appears in lateral view to blend into that of the centrum, so that there is no obvious point that is the caudalmost extremity of the dorsal surface of the centrum; and in the _Giraffatitan_ cervical vertebra (Figure D), parts of the caudoventral margin of the vertebra are broken off, so it is not possible to determine the caudalmost extremity of the ventral surface.
+For concave surfaces such as the caudal articulation of the giraffe cervical and the cranial articulations of the monitor caudals and crocodile cervicals, the best solution is probably to project a straight line between the caudalmost extremities of the dorsal and ventral surfaces, as shown by the green line in Figure F. However, these points are not always easy to determine: in the _Xenoposeidon_ dorsal vertebra (Figure A), the caudal margin of the neural arch appears in lateral view to blend into that of the centrum, so that there is no obvious point that is the caudalmost extremity of the dorsal surface of the centrum; and in the _Giraffatitan_ cervical vertebra (Figure D), parts of the caudoventral margin of the vertebra are broken off, so it is not possible to determine the caudalmost extremity of the ventral surface.
 Convex surfaces such as the cranial articulation of the giraffe cervical and the caudal articulations of the crocodile cervicals and monitor caudals present an even more difficult problem: what can be defined to be the orientation of a surface that is curved in lateral view?
 For some vertebrae, there is a clear ridge projecting outward from the concave articular extremity, and the orientation of that ridge can be used, as shown by the red lines in Figure F. But this is not present in all opisthocoelous and procoelous vertebrae: and even when it is, the ridge is often somewhat ill-defined, so that superimposing an orientation line is more an art than a science.

 ---
 ![Figure G. Procoelous vertebrae](figures/export-jpeg/Figure-G-procoelous-vertebrae.jpeg)

 > **Figure G.** Proceoelous vertebrae for which it is difficult to determine the orientation of the articular surfaces, scaled to the same vertebral height.
 > **A.** Komodo dragon _Varanus komodoensis_, LACM Herpetology specimen 121971, cranial caudal vertebra in right lateral view.
 Note the extremely convex and strongly inclined caudal articular surface to the left; the cranial articular surface to the right is correspondingly convex and inclined.
 > **B.** _Alligator mississippiensis_ WRAZL 9840044, seventh cervical vertebra (with cervical rib attached) and sixth cervical vertebra (without rib) in articulation, in right lateral view.
 Photograph kindly provided by Jess Miller-Camp.
-While the caudal articular surfaces are strongly convex, their orientation of each can be interpreted as that of the well-defined "collar" that surrounds it.
+While the caudal articular surfaces are strongly convex, the orientation of each can be interpreted as that of the well-defined "collar" that surrounds it.

 ---